Characterizing a vertex-transitive graph by a large ball: On Cayley graphs with discrete isometry group

 \subsection{Proof of Theorem \ref{thm:discrete}}

 Let $\Gamma$ be a finitely generated group with an element of infinite order.
 By Lemma \ref{lem:markedgraph} there is a finite symmetric generating set $S_0$ of $\Gamma$ such that the marked Cayley graph $(\Gamma,S_0)$ has a discrete isometry group.
 Our strategy is to find a larger generating set $S$ such that we can recognize the marked Cayley graph $(\Gamma,S_0)$ from the triangles in $(\Gamma,S)$.
-For this, if $S$ is a symmetric subset of $\Gamma\setminus \{e\}$ and $s \in S$, we denote by $N_3(s,S)$ the number of triangles in the Cayley graph $(\Gamma,S)$ containing the two vertices $e$ and $s$.
+For this, if $S$ is a symmetric subset of $\Gamma\setminus \{1\}$ and $s \in S$, recall that in Definition \ref{def:triangles} we have denoted by $N_3(s,S)$ the number of triangles in the Cayley graph $(\Gamma,S)$ containing the two vertices $e$ and $s$.
 In formulas,